engrchrishenry/eye_blink_detection/README.md

 # Eye Blink Calculator using OpenCV Python and Dlib

 This software can calculate the number of times a person blinked his/her eyes.
 It uses facial landmarks and analyzes the eye aspect ratio (EAR).
-In addition, it also provides an option to select the threshold values of detecting blink since most people have different EAR values.
+In addition, since most people have different EAR values, this project also provides an option to select the threshold value required for detecting eye blinks.

 <img src="https://github.com/engrchrishenry/eye_blink_detection/blob/main/images/gif.gif" width="500" />